Your Holistic Guide to Perimenopause and Menopause

 If you do smoke, quitting (or cutting down as much as possible if quitting is not an option) it's strongly recommended, and menopause is a great reason to do so!
 If you struggle with this there are lots of great options to help you quit - talk to your doctor or a quit smoking provider for more details.

-This includes bodyweight exercises (ie pushups, squats, situps etc as well as weights).
+Strength training helps to build muscle mass as the exercise that moves muscle against resistance, stimulating the muscle to grow stronger.
 It’s particularly vital in perimenopause and beyond, as women progressively lose muscle mass from age 40, and can lose up to 10% of muscle mass in the perimenopausal transition!

 Preserving muscle is key for immune health, metabolic health, and bone health, as the process of muscle loss (sarcopenia, which also occurs in men) is linked with poorer long-term health in many areas as well as reduced life expectancy.